Expensify/App/PR_REVIEW_CHECKLIST.md

         1. Identify the refactor and confirm with others that it’s needed.
         2. Do that refactor first (as a separate job, if it qualifies), merge it, test for regressions.
         3. Proceed with the original issue & job.

-# Submit / approve the PR

-While the steps above can be tedious to follow the first time you submit or review a PR, over time they will become more natural.
-The goal of these steps is to make sure we create the best product, with the best engineers writing the best code.